How to Ask for Professional References and Recommendation Letters

 Asking Your Employer to Be a Reference

 Most jobs require that you provide two or three references who can speak to your past performances as an employee.
-Your internship or training program host employer is an obvious and smart choice; having international references will give you an advantage over other job seekers in your home country.
+Your internship or training program host employer is an obvious choice: having international references will give you an advantage over other job seekers in your home country.
 When you decide who you would like to act as a reference (usually your supervisor), you should first ask them if they would be willing.
 Never list someone as a reference unless they have agreed to act as one.
 Once you receive their consent, make sure you also request:

 - An updated email address